PaulApivat/data_engineer/practice/data-pipeline-project/README.md

 - exploring different databases and tables with `jupyter notebooks`
 - alternatively, exploring different databases and tables with `duckdb`

-Note: th demo code in this repo is designed to illustrate the above points and will need to be heavily refactored before integrating into our monorepo.
+Note: the demo code in this repo is designed to simply illustrate the above points and will look very different in a monorepo context.

 ### Background